99plus2/foe/README.md

 # Foe

 A Clojure library designed for easy and flexible authentication and authorization, especially in ring-based applications.

-Consists of foe-authentication, foe-authorization, and a series of auth-specific libraries, incuding foe-oauth2.
+Consists of authentication, authorization, and a series of auth-specific libraries, incuding oauth2.

 ## Usage

 To install:

-    lein sub install && lein install
+    lein install

 To test:

-    lein sub test
+    lein test

 ## License